omise/challenges/README.md

 mode.

 To run the test simply run `rake test`.
 You'll notice that two tests already fail.
-You'll have to fix or add code (without changing the test) to make the tests pass.
+You'll have to fix or add code (without changing these two tests) to make them pass.

 ## Exercises